ehn-dcc-development/eu-dcc-schema/README.md

 ## Implementation Notes

+A list of [frequently asked questions](https://github.com/ehn-digital-green-development/ehn-dgc-schema/wiki/FAQ) for implementors can be found in the [repostiory wiki](https://github.com/ehn-digital-green-development/ehn-dgc-schema/wiki).

 ### CBOR Encoding

 Concise Binary Object Representation (CBOR), specified in [RFC7049](https://tools.ietf.org/html/rfc7049), defined a number of major data types.
 The following types are RECOMMENDED to be used by parties creating electronic health certificates payloads: